 TEACHER’S SICK DAY: Each semester, a teacher is allowed one sick day with no make-ups required.
 (It is at the teacher’s discretion, to make up a sick day).
 Semesters run as follows: Fall/Winter (August—December), Spring (Jan—May).

 IF THE TEACHER CANCELS YOUR LESSON: The studio will re-schedule a make-up within 14 days of the cancelled lesson at an agreed upon time.
 Excluding a teacher sick day as stated above.

-PLANNED ABSENCE: All planned absences should be submitted in writing no later than 48 hours prior to your lesson day.
+EXTENDED PLANNED ABSENCE: All absences, greater than one week, should be submitted in writing no later than 48 hours prior to your lesson day.
 Place written notes in mailbox in waiting room or mail to 237 Dawson Rd, Santa Rosa Beach, FL.
 No emails, No texting,

-HOLIDAYS: All Holiday cancellations are not subject to make-ups nor reschedules and are non-refundable.
-Public school system days off (including spring break) are not observed by the studio and are not refundable, not reschedulable, plan to attend your lesson.
+HOLIDAYS: All Holiday cancellations are non-refundable.
+Public school system days off (including spring break) are not observed by the studio and are not refundable.

 Books: Students usually need several new books per year.
 The cost of books is from $10 to $25.
 Books should be reimbursed no later than the next lesson or next monthly billing cycle.

 To those students who own or rent their instruments, the amount of study time required will vary depending on the student’s age and playing level.
 To achieve progress, a student should plan to study their instrument four days a week for no less than 20 minutes daily (ages 4 to 6) and 30+ minutes (ages 7 and up).